 The Investment Policy Committee (IPC) collaboratively makes all strategic investment decisions affecting clients’ portfolios.
 Though the IPC functions as a team, each member focuses his efforts on particular segments of investment strategy.
 While all five committee members conduct macroeconomic, political and sentiment analysis in support of the firm’s strategies, Ken Fisher (Founder & Co-Chief Investment Officer) plays the primary role in this process.
 Jeff Silk (Vice Chairman & Co-Chief Investment Officer), Bill Glaser (Executive Vice President of Portfolio Management) and Aaron Anderson (Senior Vice President of Research) and Michael Hanson (Senior Vice President of Research) are primarily responsible for the selection of securities within the firm’s strategies, overseeing Fisher Investments’ in-house research efforts, portfolio engineering and implementation, and the firm’s technological research resources.

 Ken founded Fisher Investments in 1979 and currently serves as Executive Chairman and Co-Chief Investment Officer.
-His prestigious Forbes “Portfolio Strategy” column ran from 1984 to 2017, making Ken the longest continuously running columnist in the magazine’s history.
+His prestigious Forbes “Portfolio Strategy” column ran from 1984 through 2016, making Ken the longest continuously running columnist in the magazine’s history.
 He is a regular contributor to several publications, including USA Today, Financial Times in the UK, Focus Money in Germany, Børsen in Denmark and De Telegraaf in the Netherlands.
 Ken has authored 11 books, including 4 New York Times bestsellers.

 As one of Fisher Investments’ first employees, Jeff has been with the firm since 1983 and currently serves on the firm’s Investment Policy Committee.